programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 Backup the directory that you specified for the data store during the [installation](../installation).

+This includes everything except the login information for the download of the easydb software.
+It is typically stored into `/root/.docker/` but you can also always get this information from us.

+If you splitted the storage into several mount points, which is not unusal, then backup all of them, of course.

 This means you have saved everything, including your assets.

 But the metadata information needs special care - it is stored in SQL databases, which could change even during the backup process.